scottvr/ascop/README.md

   -e ENCODING, --encoding ENCODING
-                        Specify input encoding (default: utf-8) -u, --use-unicode     Replace with similar-looking Unicode characters when possible (NFKD), to either convert to ASCI directly, or to a unicode char more likely to be in our typographic map.
+                        Specify input encoding (default: utf-8) -u, --use-unicode     Replace with similar-looking Unicode characters when possible (NFKD), to either convert to ASCII directly, or to a unicode char more likely to be in our typographic map.
   -t, --typographic     Replace typographic chars with ASCII equivalents
                         (smart quotes, em-dashes, etc)